pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 2 ).md

 GABARITO: CERTA

-Item.
 68. In "Natural gas and coal-fired power plants need water to stay online.
 Yet those water facilities froze in the cold temperatures and others lost access to the electricity they require to